odin-lang/Odin/README.md

 ## Warnings

 * This is still highly in development and the language's design is quite volatile.
-* Syntax is not fixed.
+* Syntax is definitely not fixed

 ## Roadmap

 Not in any particular order

-* Compile Time Execution (CTE)
-	- More metaprogramming madness
-	- Compiler as a library
-	- AST inspection and modification
-* CTE-based build system
-* Replace LLVM backend with my own custom backend
+* Custom backend to replace LLVM
-* Improve SSA design to accommodate for lowering to a "bytecode"
+	- Improve SSA design to accommodate for lowering to a "bytecode"
-* SSA optimizations
+	- SSA optimizations
-* Parametric Polymorphism ("Generics")
+	- COFF generation
+	- linker
+* Type safe "macros"
-* Documentation Generator for "Entities"
+* Documentation generator for "Entities"
-* Multiple Architecture support
+* Multiple architecture support
-* Language level atomics and concurrency support
+* Inline assembly
+* Linking options
+	- Executable
+	- Static/Dynamic Library
-* Debug Information
+* Debug information
 	- pdb format too
-* Command Line Tooling
+* Command line tooling
-* Compiler Internals:
+* Compiler internals:
 	- Big numbers library
-	- Multithreading for performance increase